Portia

 Shakespeare Retold (Modern Verse)

-And if you love me, you will find me out.
+If you do really love me, you will choose it.

-Let's play some music while he makes his choice;
+Let music play while he does make his choice;

-The speech is one of the play's most carefully written pieces of romantic-classical writing, and the "I stand for sacrifice" line is its structural device.
-Portia is, in her own self-description, the virgin Hesione of the Trojan myth — the princess offered to the sea-monster to placate the gods — and Bassanio is Alcides (Hercules), the hero who rescues her.
-The classical reference is exact, but it also carries an undertow the play does not, anywhere, explicitly comment on.
-The Hesione myth was, in early modern reception, the standard classical type for the virgin-sacrifice that a male hero's intervention prevents.
-Portia's positioning of herself in the role identifies her as both the prize at stake and the subject of a transaction she cannot herself organise.
-The "I stand for sacrifice" line is, in this reading, the play's quietest acknowledgement that the casket-test has converted Portia into the object of an exchange — between her dead father's testamentary intention and the suitor who can complete the puzzle — that operates without her own consent at its centre.
-The speech is also, more positively, the moment of Portia's love for Bassanio made structurally visible.
-She is "standing for sacrifice" in the hope that he will succeed; the music she calls for, with its rhyming clues on "bred" and "head" and "nourished" (each rhyming with "lead"), has been read by many modern critics, following S. F. Johnson and others, as Portia's quiet attempt to guide Bassanio toward the correct casket without formally violating her father's terms.
-Both readings are textually defensible.
-What the play commits to is the register: Portia is, at the moment of Bassanio's choice, both the obedient daughter and the woman whose marriage will, by her own management, take place on the terms she has helped to arrange.
+The "I stand for sacrifice" line is the speech's whole device.
+Portia casts herself as the virgin Hesione of the Trojan myth – the princess offered to the sea-monster – and Bassanio as the Hercules who rescues her.
+The classical picture is exact, but it carries a quiet undertow the play never spells out.
+The role makes Portia both the prize at stake and the subject of a transaction she cannot herself arrange: her father's will on one side, the suitor who can solve the puzzle on the other, and her own consent nowhere at the centre.
+"I stand for sacrifice" is the play's quietest admission that the casket-test has turned her into the object of an exchange.
+But the speech is also, more warmly, the moment her love for Bassanio becomes visible.
+She "stands for sacrifice" hoping he will succeed – and the music she calls for, with its run of clues rhyming on "lead," can be read as her quiet attempt to guide him toward the right casket without openly breaking her father's terms.
+Both readings hold.
+What the scene commits to is the doubleness: Portia is, at the moment of the choice, both the obedient daughter and the woman who is helping to arrange the marriage on the terms she wants.

 "An Unlessoned Girl, Unschooled, Unpractised"

-The casket-test concludes; Bassanio has chosen the lead casket and won her; Portia's response is one of the most-discussed pieces of writing for her in the play.
+The casket-test is over; Bassanio has chosen the lead casket and won her.
+Portia's response is one of the most-discussed pieces of writing in her part.

 Original